 The HOMES Clinic began in 1999...

-In the late 20th century, students from the University of Houston Graduate College of Social Work, including George Bement, MSW, who is now part of Healthcare for the Homeless Houston, performed a needs assessment of the homeless population in Houston for accessible healthcare, which they collaborated and presented with medical students from Baylor College of Medicine and McGovern Medical School at the UTHealth.
-Studies showed that such healthcare was non-existent for the homeless population on Sundays except at area emergency rooms.
-Such findings catalyzed the formation of HOMES Clinic in 1999 by Dr. David Buck, a then family medicine physician at BCM.
-Since its inception, HOMES Clinic has involved hundreds of student volunteers and has served over 4,000 patients.
-To this day, HOMES Clinic works in close partnership with HHH, which provides much of our administrative and logistical support.
+In the 1990s, students from the University of Houston Graduate College of Social Work conducted a needs assessment of the homeless population of Houston.
+The students, led by George Bement, found that healthcare for the homeless was severely limited on Sundays, as most non-emergency medical facilities were closed.
+Students from the University of Houston, Baylor College of Medicine, and the University of Texas Health Science Center at Houston collaborated to address this issue.
+HOMES Clinic was founded in 1999 by Dr. David Buck, then a family medicine physician at BCM, as a student-run Sunday clinic dedicated to the care of individuals experiencing homelessness.
+Since its inception, HOMES Clinic has involved thousands of student volunteers and has served over 4,000 patients.
+To this day, HOMES Clinic works closely with Healthcare for the Homeless - Houston (HHH), a Federally Qualified Health Center, which provides much of our administrative and logistical support.

 From Monday through Saturday (closed Thursday), HHH operates the Beacon's Cathedral Clinic, and HOMES utilizes the space on Sundays.
 The site is equipped with four standard outpatient exam rooms as well as a basic pharmacy and spaces for social services and physician consultation.